Articles in this section

 3 mins read

-In this article, we will learn how to configure and customize the .NET MAUI Syncfusion theme for the SfCartesianChart.
-Syncfusion themes enable you to apply colors uniformly to .NET MAUI Cartesian Charts, providing a consistent look and feel for your applications.
+This guide will walk you through configuring and customizing the .NET MAUI Syncfusion® theme for the SfCartesianChart.
+Syncfusion® themes enable you to apply colors uniformly to .NET MAUI Cartesian Charts, providing a consistent look and feel for your applications.

 Let’s take a look at the following sections: